oluyalireuben/responsive/README.md

-responsive website. still working on it
+responsive website. still working on it.